mamysa/PyPltRedex/README.md

 ## TODOs
 From most to least important.
-* Fix bug in `EllipsisMatchModeRewriter`.
-[See here](https://github.com/mamysa/PyPltRedex/issues/1#issuecomment-656267262).
-Aside from general `PatSequence` structural checking logic being incorrect, I also suspect `NtClosure` computation is not sufficient.
-* More reasonable copying in `in-hole` pattern.
+* `any` pattern.
+Should be pretty straightforward.
 * Term level non-terminal / built-in pattern membership caching.
 For example, when asking if a given term is `e`, store `e` symbol in the set.
 Thus, next time we try to determine if the term is `e`, we just look it up in the set.
 * RPython compatibility.
+* `(interpret-from-string language-name reduction-relation-name metafunction-name input)`  that parses `input`, optionally applies metafunction and then continuously applies reduction relation.
 * More testing.
 * Sample languages as examples (and evaluation).
+* Ability to trace application of reduction relation and output series of reductions as `graphviz` digraph.
 * Feature freeze.
+* Saner error reporting.
+* More reasonable copying in `in-hole` pattern.
+Edit 25.07.2020 : actually I think current implementation is pretty sane.
+* Fix bug in `EllipsisMatchModeRewriter`.
+[See here](https://github.com/mamysa/PyPltRedex/issues/1#issuecomment-656267262).
+Aside from general `PatSequence` structural checking logic being incorrect, I also suspect `NtClosure` computation is not sufficient.
 * Compile `reduction-relation` in smarter way - instead of pattern matching rule-by-rule, find common subpatterns  and run for a set of rules with said subpattern matcher only once.
 Also want to merge multiple in-hole into one. `(in-hole V (+ n_1 n_2)` and `(in-hole V (- n_1 n_2))` --> `(in-hole V [(+ n_1 n_2) (- n_1 n_2)]) to traverse term only once while looking for redexes.
-* Start outlining the written thesis.
+* ~~Start outlining the written thesis~~.
+Things are happening!
 * Start testing if generated code complies with RPython requirements.
-* Make specification handling more Racket-like - i.e. instead of hardcoding certain form to expect a certain form as an argument (for example, `assert-term-lists-equal` expects its first argument to be `apply-reduction-relation`), we reason in terms of a return type of the form.
 * Add `assert-term-throws` to test term plugging that is supposed to fail due to wrong ellipsis match counts.

 ## References